sam-lb/complexmos/README.md

 ## complexmos

-A Desmos-style interative graphing calculator with native complex number support.
+A Desmos-style interactive graphing calculator with native complex number support.
 Complexmos compiles LaTeX expressions from MathQuill inputs to GLSL for rendering with WebGL, allowing for real-time editing and viewing of visualization of expressions.

 ### Screenshots